How heart-healthy are you? The answer to that question is more important than you realize

 While there may be risk factors you cannot alter — such as a family history of heart disease or being a certain age or gender — lifestyle changes can help reduce your risk of heart disease.

-• Take more steps.
-“I recommend 150 minutes per week of moderate-intensity exercise.
-Multiple 10-minute walks throughout each day is beneficial, too,” Rock-Willoughby says.
+- Take more steps.
+It is recommended you get 150 minutes per week of moderate-intensity exercise.
+Multiple 10-minute walks throughout each day are beneficial, too.
 Another option is to purchase a pedometer and count your steps.
-The ultimate goal is 10,000 steps per day.
+Go for 10,000 steps per day.

-• Reduce your salt intake.
-Choose fresh herbs to season foods, and cut back on processed meals that tend to be sodium-laden.
+- Reduce your salt intake.
+Choose fresh herbs to season foods, and cut back on processed meals that tend to be salt (sodium)-laden.

 Want to learn more about heart disease and heart attack prevention?
 Find out more tactics and resources from OhioHealth.